My Story of Lingering Liver Pain After a NASH Diagnosis

 My results improve, but the pain doesn't

-It turns out that when you have a severe case of liver steatosis or cirrhosis, your liver can enlarge.
-For example, the average size of the liver is 11 cm, but mine was 32 cm.
-That is double the size, and when this happens, the liver pushes against all of your nerve endings, causing the pain and discomfort you might be experiencing.
+It turns out that when you have a severe case of liver steatosis or cirrhosis, you can develop an enlarged liver.
+For example, the average liver size is about 11 cm, but mine was 32 cm.
+That is nearly triple the size.
+When this happens, the liver pushes against all of your nerve endings.
+This pressure causes the pain and discomfort you might be experiencing.

-If this happens for a substantial amount of time, the nerve endings can become damaged.
-This means that even if you are able to reverse your liver disease, you may still experience some pain due to the damaged nerve endings.
-This is a key aspect of lingering pain and damage from NASH disease.
+If this pressure persists for a substantial period, the nerve endings can become damaged.
+This leads to chronic nerve pain.
+This means that even if you are able to reverse your liver disease, you may still experience some lingering pain and damage from NASH disease.
+The nerve endings themselves have been compromised.

-This doesn't happen in every case; everyone's bodies are different.
-Unfortunately, even though my liver is now of normal size and is giving a good KPA reading, my nerve endings are already damaged and may or may not heal and get better.
+This doesn't happen in every case because everyone's bodies are different.
+Unfortunately, even though my liver is now a normal size and is giving a good kPa reading, my nerve endings are already damaged.
+They may or may not heal and get better over time.

 Join the conversation